librecores/docker-tools/README.md

 ## Environment Modules

 We use [Environment Modules](http://modules.sourceforge.net/) to manage the environment with multiple concurrent versions of tools.

-Once compiled and installed you need to source the init script for it:

-    source /tools/Modules/3.2.10/init/bash
+In the CI environment the following environment variable makes the modules available:

+   MODULEPATH=/tools/modulefiles

-After that you can load the environment for each of the tools, e.g.:
+With that you can load the environment for each of the tools, e.g.:

     module load eda/fusesoc/1.6